aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-insights/index.md

     --instance-ids | The EC2 instance to execute this command on.
     --parameters | Additional command parameters.

-The command will be sent to the workstation EC2 instance which will prepare the test data set and run the load test.
+The command will be sent to the Cloud9 desktop EC2 instance which will prepare the test data set and run the load test.
 It may take up to a minute for CloudWatch to reflect the additional load in the metrics.
 You will see a confirmation that the command has been initiated.

 <span class="image">![SSM Command](ssm-command-sysbench.png?raw=true)</span>